jis-u71/META-DES/README.md

-# META-DES : A Dynamic ensemble selection framework using meta-learning
+# META-DES : A dynamic ensemble selection framework using meta-learning